DavidRC-Projects/Fjones-Personal-Training/README.md

 * Contact Page: This page was developed for the user to reach out for any enquiries.

 * Booking confirmation pages: This was developed for the booking form and feedback form to indicate to the user that their request has been submitted.

+* Error 404 page: This was added incase the page is not able to load or has been deleted and sends the user back to the homepage.

+All pages have a favicon item, title of 'Francis Jones Personal Training' and a h1 element of 'Francis Jones Fitness' that links every page with an anchor element back to the home page.
+There is a navigation bar and footer on each page that includes anchor elements.

+* Favicon and title

+* Navigation bar

+* Footer

+* Home page
+headings
+columns
+carousel
+table
+cards

+* About me page
+span elements
+image

+* Booking and testimonial pages forms container for testimonials page background image date picker (copied from geeksforgeeks.org) star rating (W3schools) booking success pages - Opacity (W3schools) booking validation for white space validator (stackoverflow.com)

+* Contact
+embedded Google maps (researched on google and found option to embed code into my work as the url link was blocked) container for contact details

+* Buttons (Bootstrap 5)

+scroll bar (copied from W3schools)

+* Hover (CSS Pseudo-classes on W3schools)

+CSS variables (Boardwalk games and W3schools)

+* Error 404 page (udacity.com)